DTJF/fbdoc/src/doc/Options.md

 | Ignored Options | -o

 In standard mode fb-doc reads input from files and sends output to STDOUT.
-The default emitter is `C_Source` in default mode.
-The file specification may contain a single file name, a path and afile name, a file pattern or a path and a file pattern.
+The default emitter is `C_Source`.
+The file specification may contain a single file name, a path and a file name, a file pattern or a path and a file pattern.
 Several file specifications can be used in any combination, separated by a white space character.
 The emitter output for each file gets collected and send in a single stream to STDOUT.

 The standard mode is designed to be used as a filter for Doxygen.
 In that case a single file name (including a path, if any) is passed at